BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ## WTSFreeMemoryEx

-I apologize, but as of my last knowledge update in September 2021, there is no standard Windows API function named WTSFreeMemoryEx.
-Therefore, I cannot provide a C++ code example for this specific API.
+So far, there is no standard Windows API function named WTSFreeMemoryEx.
+Therefore,it's hard to provide a valid C++ code example for this specific API.

-It's possible that such an API was introduced in a newer version of Windows or as part of a third-party library.
-If you have specific information about WTSFreeMemoryEx or its intended usage, please provide more details, and I'll do my best to assist you with a code example.

 [Learn Microsoft Link](https://learn.microsoft.com/en-us/windows/win32/api/wtsapi32/nf-wtsapi32-wtsfreememory)